derry-dev/eTBS-Visualiser/README.md

 ### Editing the Visualiser

 RStudio is recommended for development of the visualiser.
-It is not recommended to move any files within the **eTBS Visualiser** folder as this will break functionality.
+Please see the developer if you require a version controlled copy of the visualiser project.

 ---

 ## Version Notes

+25/06/2019

+* Complete Rework
+* Data is no longer saved locally (queried directly from database)
+* Added Database Dashboard with Query Tool
+* Adapted PLT Map to new eTBS data
+* Improved CSS

 14/02/2019